stochi0/weigou/README.md

 # weigou

-**Minimal distributed training for LLaMA-like models.** No bloat.
+**A small distributed training for LLaMA-like models.** No bloat.
 Just the essentials.

 Weigou strips away the complexity and gives you a lean framework with full 4D parallelism and HuggingFace compatibility.
 Inspired by Pictron and Megatron-LM!